Richard Steeves

-Richard E. Steeves (born February 1, 1942) is an American serial killer who murdered five people in three states from June 1965 through January 1966.
-He was tried for these crimes and acquitted by reason of insanity.
-He was sent to a mental hospital, where he remained until he was released in 1984.
-A year after his release, Steeves murdered another person in Maine.
-For this murder he was tried and sentenced to life imprisonment.
+Richard Edward Steeves (born February 1, 1942) is an American serial killer.
+From 1965 to 1966, Steeves killed five people in three states, crimes for which he was tried but acquitted for by reason of insanity.
+He spent over a decade in mental hospitals before his eventual release into society, before he was arrested for the murder his neighbor in Maine.
+For that crime, he was convicted and sentenced to life imprisonment.

 Early life

-Richard E. Steeves was born in Waterville, Maine on February 1, 1942.
+Richard Edward Steeves was born in Waterville, Maine on February 1, 1942.
 When he was 5 years old, his father committed suicide, and soon after his mother gave him up to an orphanage.
-Steeves dropped out of school in eighth grade, and afterwards he began committed petty crimes which landed him in a reformatory.
+According to Steeves, his violent behavior stemmed from sexual abuse beginning in his childhood.
+Steeves dropped out of school in eighth grade, and afterwards he began committing petty crimes which landed him in a reformatory.
 Once an adult his behavior did not change, and he spent most of his time in and out of jail.
 During his incarceration, Steeves was often heard threatening to kill guards and other inmates.
 He was last released in 1965.

 1965–66 murders

-On June 13, 1965, five months after his release, Steeves attacked 83-year-old Harry Staples in Augusta, Maine.
+On June 13, 1965, five months after his release, Steeves attacked 83-year-old Harry Staples in North Berwick, Maine.
 He beat Staples viciously with his own cane.
 Steeves fled the scene.
 Staples was found clinging to life and was rushed to the hospital, where he was treated for two weeks in intensive care until he eventually died.
 In the investigation following, police interviewed numerous suspects, but Steeves remained free.

 On June 19, Steeves broke into the home of 70-year-old Ralph Mace in rural Rochester, New Hampshire.
 He brandished a knife and stabbed Mace six times before leaving the home, assuming he was dead.
 He was eventually found but died later the same day.
 Two months later, on August 14, he returned to Augusta, Maine, where he invaded the cabin of 73-year-old Lorenzo D. Troyer.
 Steeves attacked Troyer and brutally beat him with a blunt object.
 He fled the home after Troyer fell unconscious.
 Troyer was found by his friend Thomas Landrey, who ran to a nearby house and alerted that Troyer was almost dead.
 They called the police who hurried him to a nearby hospital, where he died the next day.

 In January 1966, Steeves left the New England area and drove to Ohio.
 There, when his car broke down, he befriended 84-year-old Lewis Gephart and his 35-year-old son Francis.
 They invited Steeves back to their home in Coshocton, where, on January 3, he bludgeoned both to death.
 Steeves then stole Francis' car and drove back to New Hampshire.